flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ## A quick introduction

-In 2006, Sony unveiled the long-awaited 'next generation' video-game console, a shiny (albeit heavy) machine whose underlying hardware architecture continues the teachings of the [Emotion Engine](playstation-2), that is, focus on vector processing to achieve power, even at the cost of complexity.
+In 2006, Sony unveiled the long-awaited 'next generation' video game console, a shiny (albeit heavy) machine whose underlying hardware architecture continues the teachings of the [Emotion Engine](playstation-2), that is, focus on vector processing to maximise performance, even at the cost of complexity.
 Meanwhile, their new 'super processor', the Cell Broadband Engine, is conceived during a crisis of innovation and will have to keep up as trends for multimedia services evolve.

 This write-up takes a deep look at Sony, IBM, Toshiba and Nvidia's joint project, along with its execution and effect on the industry.